cms-gem-daq-project/gem-plotting-tools/README.md

 See extensive documentation written on the [GEM DOC Twiki Page](https://twiki.cern.ch/twiki/bin/view/CMS/GEMDOCDoc#How_to_Produce_Scan_Plots).

 ## Using the Arbitray Plotter - gemPlotter.py
 An arbitrary plotter `gemPlotter.py` has been created to help you plot results from python ultra scans.
-The following subsections describe first the input arguments, the structure of the input file, the calling syntax, and then helper scripts.
+The following subsections describe first the input arguments, the structure of the input file, and the calling syntax.

 ### Command Line Arguments
 The following table shows the mandatory inputs that must be supplied to execute the script: